 A physical examination must be submitted to the R.T.
-Program Director by the beginning of the first Fall Semester.
-Physical exam forms are provided upon acceptance during the first orientation in the Summer prior to the Fall.
+Program Director by the beginning of the first semester.
+Physical exam forms are provided upon acceptance during the first orientation in the prior to the first semester.

 CPR - Health Care Provider Card